Maia313/vue-project/README.md

 ## 🚀 Quick start

 Here you can find the front-end.
-See the backend i a separate project
+See the backend i a separate project.

 ## Specs

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project.
+A quick look at the top-level files and directories.

     .
     ├── dist // Compiled files goes here